Jason-Oleana/speech-classification/README.md

 ## Data files

-• wav.tgz: a compressed directory with all the recordings (training and test data) in the form of wav files.
+• wav.tgz: a compressed directory with all the recordings (training and test data) in the form of wav files. wav.tgz can be downloaded here: https://surfdrive.surf.nl/files/index.php/s/A91xgk7B5kXNvfJ

 • train.csv: this file contains two columns: path with the filename of the recording and word with word which was pronounced in the recording.